Franconville, Val-d'Oise

 Franconville ([fʁɑ̃kɔ̃vil]) is a commune in the Val-d'Oise department in Île-de-France in northern France.
 It is a northwestern suburb of Paris, located 17.1 km.
 (10.6 miles) from the center of Paris.

+History

+The current Hôtel de Ville was completed in 1968.

 Population

 Transport

 Franconville is served by Franconville – Le Plessis-Bouchard station on Paris RER line C and on the Transilien Paris-Nord suburban rail line.